 considering

-that achieving universal and meaningful connectivity requires focus on key enablers inter alia infrastructure, affordability, devices, digital skills/literacy, user confidence in using telecommunications / ICTs, and evidence-based policy and regulatory frameworks;
+that achieving universal and meaningful connectivity requires focus on key enablers inter alia, infrastructure, affordability, devices, digital skills/literacy, user confidence in using telecommunications / ICTs, and evidence-based policy and regulatory frameworks;

 that universal access to essential digital skills empowers individuals and communities, in particular, women, older persons, persons with disabilities, and underserved communities by providing the knowledge needed to thrive in the digital world, accessibility, fostering inclusion, bridging the digital divide, creating economic opportunities, and enabling broader participation and social advancement in the digital age;

-that the ITU plays an important role in connecting the unconnected and promoting women’s empowerment, particularly through STEM education and careers through initiatives such as Girls in ICTs;
+that the ITU plays an important role in connecting the unconnected and promoting women’s empowerment, particularly through STEM education and careers, through initiatives such as Girls in ICTs;

-that equal access to telecommunications/ICT technologies, applications and tools, creates job opportunities and entrepreneurial ventures, particularly for women and marginalized groups, by lowering barriers to entry, enabling business creation with minimal investment, and eliminating the need for physical storefronts.
-It empowers those facing mobility constraints or caregiving responsibilities to overcome traditional barriers, participate more fully in the economy, and achieve financial independence;
+that equal access to telecommunications/ICT technologies, applications, and tools creates job opportunities and entrepreneurial ventures, particularly for women and marginalized groups, by lowering barriers to entry, enabling business creation with minimal investment, and eliminating the need for physical storefronts.
+It empowers those facing mobility constraints or caregiving responsibilities to overcome traditional barriers, participate more fully in the economy, and achieve financial independence.

 that Digital platforms enhance social connectivity and access to vital services, improving quality of life.
-They enable real-time communication, support networks, and bridge gaps for marginalized groups, ensuring inclusive participation in the digital age;
+They enable real-time communication, support networks, and bridge gaps for marginalized groups, ensuring inclusive participation in the digital age.

-that equal access to telecommunications/ICTs are essential for political, economic, social, and cultural development, as they play an important role in poverty alleviation, job creation, environmental protection, including the prevention and mitigation of natural and other disasters;
+that equal access to telecommunications/ICTs is essential for political, economic, social, and cultural development, as they play an important role in poverty alleviation, job creation, environmental protection, including the prevention and mitigation of natural and other disasters;

-that the digital divide is a multi-dimensional and dynamic phenomenon, varying not only between countries, but also within countries creating distinct needs, depending upon geographical, social, economic, demographic and linguistic contexts which differ according to the specific conditions of the country or the region;
+that the digital divide is a multi-dimensional and dynamic phenomenon, varying not only between countries, but also within countries, creating distinct needs, depending upon geographical, social, economic, demographic, and linguistic contexts which differ according to the specific conditions of the country or the region;

 that ineffective or unmonitored policy measures may unintentionally widen the digital divide,